Is it illegal to put household waste in a public bin UK

 Regulations on waste disposal in the UK

 To understand regulations on waste disposal in the UK, delve into an overview of waste management laws and policies.
-Explore how individuals should understand their responsibility in waste disposal.
+Explore how individuals should understand their responsibility in domestic waste disposal.

 Overview of waste management laws and policies